World-class Pinot Noir from around Australia

 A food match made in heaven

 Pinot Noir and duck – you didn’t hear it here first.
 This is an age-old wine and food pairing with chefs and sommeliers around the world lauding this match made in heaven!
+Another perfect pairing is mushroom risotto.

 Other great food pairings are salmon, lobster, pasta, lightly spiced Asian dishes and cheese such as Brie, blue and tangy goat’s cheese.
 More traditional food pairings are classic French dishes like beef bourguignon or coq au vin.